-Yes, my argument has some truth to it, but I can't assert that Lewis Hine's photography led to an immediate end of child labor.
-I need to find a way to assert how important Lewis Hine's photography contributed to the path to end child labor while not overshadowing what else happened along that path.
+Yes, my argument has some truth to it, but I can't assert that Gene Strattom-Porter's work led to an immediate impact on conservation on their own.
+I need to find a way to assert how important Gene Stratton-Porter's books contributed to the path to the growing conversation about conservation in Indiana and beyond.